kennywall/import-test/_posts/2011-05-05-hazards-of-developers-evangelist-for-an-api.md

 His response is, Developers will understand, and know to put dashes back in.
 And that is a hazard of putting developers as the public face of your API.
 They make a lot of assumptions based upon what they know.
-API Evangelists and developer advocates should definitely have programming skills, but ideally they should have a balance of proramming, business and marketing skills.</p>
+API Evangelists and developer advocates should definitely have programming skills, but ideally they should have a balance of proramming, business and marketing skills.
-<center><p><a href="http://apievangelist.com/2011/05/05/hazards-of-developers-evangelist-for-an-api/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>